pellematrose/Mongoose-ESP32/README.md

 # Mongoose-ESP32
 Minimal example for ESP32 microcontrollers in combination with mongoose wizard.
+I am using Arduino IDE and an ESP32-C3 controller.

 ## Config
 Provides a website over access point for configuring a local wifi network.